 The autodiscovery job will find each service.
 In the above example, the postgres service was found running on the device named “stackstorm-001.device42.pvt”.
 If the service is found on multiple machines, the ‘Service Instances’ section will display those multiple machines in a list.

 If you do not wish to track a particular service, in the Edit view simply set the Service Type to “Ignored”.

 You can also link a service to an Application Component.
 In the example above, the nginx service is linked to an application component named “Web Server”.
 In the edit mode, you can choose the Application Component from a pulldown list.

 Note on Autodiscovery of Services

-Device42 intelligently compares the output of several commands to provide an accurate reflection of services running on your servers, but there are some limitations.
-For instance, many Java applications will currently only be discovered as a running Java process rather than the actual application name, ie Jira.
-Device42 will pull in any service that is listed in chkconfig or service –status-all or listed in the Services Console, depending on distribution/OS.
-We attempt to match listening ports to these services, but sometimes differences in the process names cause connections to not be made.
-It is possible to map two services so that the relationship is shown in Device42.
+Device42 intelligently compares the output of several commands to provide an accurate reflection of services running on your servers; note that there are minor limitations in special circumstances: For example, many Java applications are currently discovered as running Java processes – but the actual application name, ie JIRA is only visible in service details by viewing the executed Java command.
+Device42 pulls in any service that is listed in `chkconfig` or service –status-all, and/or listed in the Services Console, depending on the distribution/OS in question.
+Device42 attempts to match all listening ports to respective services, but sometimes differences in reported process names cause connections not be made.
+It is however possible to map two services so that their relationship is shown in Device42.

-To map services and relate them to each other in Device42, go to Software>Services>Service Ports.
+To map services and relate them to each other in Device42, go to Apps>Services>Service Ports.
 You can filter by device name/port to drill down to the service you would like to map.

-Click on the port number, and then in the next window click “Edit” in the upper right.
+Click on the port number to view services on that service port, and then in the next window click “Edit” in the upper right.
 In the Listeners section, click the magnifying glass for “Mapped Service Instance” and choose the service you would like to map.